rksm/clj-org-analyzer/README.md

 ## Usage

-You will need to have java installed to run org-analyzer.
+org-analyzer should run on all platforms that can run JAVA — but you will need to have that installed.

 ### Standalone